Reshzera/ProtoTokenFaucet/README.md

 # ProtoToken Faucet

-The ProtoToken Faucet is a web application designed to allow users to receive test tokens for development or testing purposes on blockchain environments.
+The ProtoToken Faucet is a web application designed to allow users to receive test tokens for testing purposes on blockchain environments.
 This application is divided into two main components: a backend, developed using Express and TypeScript, and a frontend, developed using React and TypeScript.

 ## Project Structure